AllanChain/poetry-cache-action/README.md

 # Poetry Cache Action

+Are you annoyed by random CI failure because poetry cache strangely becomes invalid?
+This action is for you!

-Action to handle poetry **package** caching and installation, with utilities to handle tricky cases
+poetry-cache-action is an action to handle poetry **package** caching and installation, with utilities to handle tricky cases.

 ## Features